 Following the tabling of the MTREF, National Treasury will review and make comments on the Tabled budget.
 This assists the Municipality in ensuring quality when preparing the budget in terms of the MFMA.
-As indicated in the MFMA Budget Circular no. 94, this review is scheduled for 9th May 2019.
+As indicated in the MFMA Budget Circular no. 94, this review was undertaken on the 9th May 2019.

-National Treasury will normally, from a quality perspective, assess the budget against the following three criteria:
+From a quality perspective, the budget is assessed in accordance with three criteria, namely: